How to Know If Behavior Rises to the Level of Domestic Violence

 Domestic violence can involve a broad range of actions, including:

-- Physical violence—Pushing, slapping, punching, kicking, striking with any object, pulling hair, pinching, throwing objects at.
+- Physical violence—Acts of physical violence include pushing, slapping, punching, kicking, striking with any object, pulling hair, pinching, throwing objects.
 It also includes acts of sexual violence, from fondling and molestation to rape, as well as homicide.
-Limiting a domestic partner’s mobility through physical violence or threats of violence—i.e., keeping them from leaving the house—can also be a form of domestic violence.
+Limiting a domestic partner’s mobility through physical violence or threats of violence, e.g., keeping them from leaving the house, can also be a form of domestic violence.

 - Economic abuse—Controlling a person’s economic resources or access to financial resources can also be considered domestic abuse.
 Often the intent of such an action is to ensure financial dependence on the abuser and limit the victim’s freedom and access to others.